AudreyKj/sign-for-cause/README.md

 # sign-for-cause

+App inspired by [change.org](https://www.change.org)<br />

-In this app, users can register/login, create a profile, sign for a cause and discover the full list of signers. <br />
+Users can register/login, create a profile, sign for a cause and discover the full list of signers. <br />

 The homepage features a customizable design where users can change its background color.